jakob-bagterp/browserist/docs/user-guide/performance/disable-images.md

 ---
-title: How to Disable Images
+title: How to Disable Images in Web Scraping
-description: Learn how to boost web scraping performance by disabling image downloads in Chrome, Firefox, Edge, etc. – standardised with Python across browser types.
+description: Learn how to boost web scraping performance by disabling images in Chrome, Firefox, Edge.
+With Browserist, it's easy.
+Includes code examples for beginners and advanced users.
 tags:
     - Tutorial
     - Performance